Syr3f/KitScript/README.md

 ## KitScript - A User Script Safari Extension

-A Firefox Greasemonkey lookalike for Safari.
+A Firefox Greasemonkey for Safari.